squid-cache/squid-cache.github.io/LinuxOprofile.rst

   opcontrol --stop
 }}}

-opreport in various ways to dig out the deteails
+opreport in various ways to dig out the details

 {{{
  opreport --symbols